Product

 Build and Preserve Muscle Mass

 Increasing your lean muscle mass is perhaps the most effective way to lower your metabolic age.
 Muscle tissue burns significantly more calories at rest than fat tissue does.
-Estimates suggest muscle burns roughly 6 calories per pound per day compared to just 2 calories per pound for fat.
+Estimates of tissue-specific resting metabolic rates suggest skeletal muscle uses about 13 kcal per kg per day compared with about 4.5 kcal per kg per day for adipose tissue, which is roughly 6 versus 2 kcal per pound per day.
+Individual metabolic rate still depends on many factors, including total lean mass and organ activity.

-Resistance training should be a cornerstone of your fitness routine.
+Resistance training can play a major role in preserving muscle and supporting metabolic health.
 Aim for at least two to three strength training sessions per week, targeting all major muscle groups.

 As you age, you naturally lose muscle mass in a process called sarcopenia, which can start as early as your 30s and accelerate after 50.
 Counteracting this requires consistent effort, but the metabolic payoff is substantial.
 Progressive overload, gradually increasing the weight, reps, or difficulty of your exercises, ensures continued muscle growth.